 In general, avoid news of forthcoming events, such as a classmate’s impending wedding, parenthood or career change.
 It’s not a big deal to report a classmate’s future plans to spend a few weeks at the beach, but it could be embarrassing or hurtful if we’ve written about a major life event—like a wedding or the birth of a child—that doesn’t occur as planned.
 Please share news of these events after they have occurred.

-Q: If a classmate’s child (or other family member) is engaged or expecting a baby, can I write about that?
+If a classmate’s child (or another family member) is engaged or expecting a baby, can I write about that?

 Please wait until after the event has occurred.

 How do I submit a picture for the Class Notes section?

 Digital photos (preferred): To submit a digital photo, attach it to an email message addressed to email@example.com.
 Please note that for print reproduction of digital photographs, we need high-resolution files (a minimum of 300 pixels per inch or 300 dpi) in as large a format as possible.
 Photos that have a lower dpi are usually not acceptable.
 Digital photos should be saved in the JPEG format.

 Please do not take photos from Facebook—or any other social media channel—without the permission of those in the photo.
 Also, please note that photos that appear in social media often are not high enough in resolution for us to publish in the magazine.